Quick Summary

 | Interest on delayed refund | 6% per annum beyond 60 days, under Section 56 of CGST Act |

-If the refund is not paid within 60 days of acknowledgement, interest at 6% per annum under Section 56 of the CGST Act is automatically payable from day 61 until the refund is disbursed.
-No separate application for interest is needed.
+If the refund is not paid within 60 days of acknowledgement, interest at 6% per annum under Section 56 is automatically payable from day 61 until disbursement.
+No separate application is needed.
 The rate rises to 9% where the refund arises from an appellate or judicial order.

 ICEGATE Error Codes That Block Exporter Refunds